MMO: Meta Multi-Objectivization for Software Configuration Tuning: Experimental Evaluation

 \subsubsection{Search Budget}

-In this work, we use the number of measurements to quantify the search budget and resource consumed, as it is language-/platform-independent and does not suffer from the interference cause by the background processes of the operating system.
+In this work, we use the number of measurements to quantify the search budget and resource consumed, as it is language-/platform-independent and does not suffer from the interference caused by the background processes of the operating system.

-Since our goal is to examine how badly a model/optimizer can suffer from trapping at undesired local optima when tuning software configuration, it is important to study the result under reasonable convergence, i.e., increasing the search budget is unlikely to change the outcomes.
+Since one of our goals is to examine how badly a model/optimizer can suffer from trapping at undesired local optima when tuning software configuration, it is important to study the result under reasonable convergence, i.e., increasing the search budget is unlikely to change the outcomes.
 To that end, for every optimizer/model on each system (and its performance objectives), we examine different search budgets from $\{100,200,...,X\}$ where $X$ refers to the smaller one between $3,000$ and the size of the search space.
-The purpose is to set a search budget as the smallest number of measurements for all optimizers/models, such that they all have less than 10\% changes of configuration within the last 10\% of the measurement count\footnote{For SOGA and NSGA-II, the population size is initially fixed to 10, which is the smallest size that we will examine subsequently.}.
-However, to ensure the realism of the setting, we make sure that the actual time taken for exhausting the search budget does not exceed 48 hours for a run overall.
+The purpose is to set a search budget as the smallest number of measurements for all optimizers/models, such that they all have less than 10\% changes of configuration in the population (or no better configuration found when no population is involved) within the last 10\% of the successive measurement count\footnote{For SOGA and NSGA-II, the population size is initially fixed to 10, which is the smallest size that we will examine subsequently.}.
+The settings are similar to those used by existing work which were found in a similar way, e.g., Gerasimou \textit{et al.} ~\cite{DBLP:journals/ase/GerasimouCT18} set no better configuration found for the last 20\% of the iteration count as a sign of convergence; Krall \textit{et al.}~\cite{DBLP:journals/tse/KrallMD15} use 15\% as an indicator of convergence.
+Note that we additionally monitor the percentage of the population change rather than purely whether a better configuration is found, since Harman~\cite{DBLP:conf/icse/Harman07} suggests that a good sign of little realistic chance of further improvements on population-based optimizers is that the population has become homogeneous.
+To ensure the realism of the setting, we make sure that the actual time taken for exhausting the search budget does not exceed 48 hours for a run overall.
 The identified search budgets are then used as the termination criterion in our experiments, as shown in Table~\ref{tb:settings}.
 It is worth noting that the search budget identified remains much smaller than the corresponding search space.
 For example, it only allows for measuring 0.42\% of the configurations for \textsc{Trimesh}.